-Sorbonne University Abu Dhabi launches its annual series “Sorbonne Talking”
+Sorbonne University Abu Dhabi launches its annual cycle of conferences “Sorbonne Talking series”

 In collaboration with the Institut français in the UAE and CEFAS, the French Center for Archaeology and Social Sciences in Kuwait, Sorbonne Abu Dhabi is launching seven talks as part of the new annual series “Sorbonne Talking” over the course of the academic year 2017/2018.
 Three talks will take place during the first semester and four will be organized in the second semester.
 Experts from local and French institutions will tackle a variety of contemporary topics in the fields of sciences, geography, history, sociology, philosophy, law, archeology and history of art and performing arts.